Supermac30/CTF-Stuff/PicoCTF/Super Safe RSA 2/README.md

 **_totient = (p-1)(q-1)_ where _pq = n_ and p,q are primes**

 ## Solution
-It is important to note that **_de = 1 % totient_**.
+It is very important to note that **_de = 1 % totient_**.

 We are given c, n, and e but not d.
 Upon first glance, other than the fact that factoring n is a possible solution, it should be obvious that e is absolutely massive, especially given the hint.

 Knowing that e and d are modular inverses it then implies that d must be tiny.
-This makes this RSA extremely vulnerable to a simple brute force.
+This makes this encryption extremely vulnerable to a simple brute force.

 Running the Script above which tests every d value starting from 1 yields:
 ```
 d = 65537
 picoCTF{w@tch_y0ur_Xp0n3nt$_c@r3fu11y_8013575}